sarahmclo/colourway/README.md

 * Further content linked from Meet The Team section indicating what each person offers the user in terms of consultations.
 * More content exploring the nature of the seminars, workshops and newsletter.
 * Introduce a testimonial/reviews section by previous users.
-* Add javascript to logo palette element in mission section so than it spins and attracts athe users attention.
+* Add javascript to logo palette element in mission section so than it spins and attracts the users attention.
 * Introduce a forum where users can interact with like-minded individuals.
 * Explore the possibility of paid partnerships with influencers to further the reach of the site and brand.